-Although Clumber’s Walled Kitchen Garden does close for the winter season, rest assured that the gardening team are kept pretty busy throughout even the coldest weather.
-Crops such as Brussel sprouts, leeks, Jerusalem artichokes, winter cauliflowers and winter cabbages still need harvesting for use in Clumber’s café and Garden Tea House.
+You may not think that winter is the busiest time of year in the Walled Kitchen Garden, but rest assured that the gardening team are kept running around throughout even in the coldest weather.
+Crops such as Brussel sprouts, leeks, Jerusalem artichokes, winter cauliflowers and winter cabbages still need harvesting for use in Clumber Park’s Café and Garden Tea House.

 Peach and nectarine trees produce flowers in February, before pollinating insects are about.
 To ensure fruits are formed, flowers are pollinated by hand, gently touching each open flower with a paint brush.

 As Head Gardener, Chris Margrave said "It's also the time when we draw up our cropping plans - using both modern varieties and heritage traditional and heirloom types of wide range fruits and vegetables.
 The aim is to produce a succession of crops for the restaurant, but also to have an attractive and inspiring Walled Kitchen garden for visitors to enjoy".